oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-authorize-attribute-to-secure-actions-or-controllers/rule.md

 ```

-::: greybox
-Figure: Bad Example – Checking for an appropriate role in code leads to repetition
+::: greyboxFigure: Bad Example – Checking for an appropriate role in code leads to repetition

 :::